Ghee: Differences from clarified butter

 The production of ghee differs slightly from that of clarified butter.
 The process of creating clarified butter is complete once the water is evaporated and the fat (clarified butter) is separated from the milk solids.
 However, the production of ghee includes simmering the butter, which makes it nutty-tasting and aromatic.

-A traditional Ayurvedic recipe for ghee is to boil raw milk and let it cool to 43 C. After leaving it covered at room temperature for around 12 hours, add a bit of dahi (yogurt) to it and leave it overnight.
+A traditional recipe for ghee is to boil raw milk and let it cool to 43 C. After leaving it covered at room temperature for around 12 hours, add a bit of dahi (yogurt) to it and leave it overnight.
 This makes more yogurt.
 This is churned with water, to obtain cultured butter, which is used to simmer into ghee.

-Nutrition and health
+Nutrition

-Like any clarified butter, ghee is composed almost entirely of fat.
-One commercial preparation in India was found to contain significant amounts of trans fats, while others contained significantly less.
-It has negligible amounts of lactose and casein and is, therefore, acceptable to most people who have a lactose intolerance or milk allergy.
+Ghee is 99.5% fat, 0.2% water, 0.3% protein, and contains no carbohydrates (table).
+The fat composition includes 62% of saturated fats, 29% of monounsaturated fats, and 4% of polyunsaturated fats (table).
+In a reference amount of 100 g, ghee supplies 876 calories, 256 mg of cholesterol, vitamin A (93% of the Daily Value, DV), and vitamin E (19% DV), with no other micronutrients in significant content (table).

-Ghee consumption has been associated with an increased risk of cardiovascular disease.
-The British Dietetic Association, British Nutrition Foundation, National Health Service, Heart and Stroke Foundation of Canada and World Health Organization advise people to limit ghee consumption due to its high saturated fat content.
+The British Nutrition Foundation, Heart and Stroke Foundation of Canada and World Health Organization advise people to limit or eliminate ghee in food preparation due to its high saturated fat content, using instead plant-based oils high in unsaturated fat, such as rapeseed, olive, or sunflower oils and spreads.